CEO, The Sherry Lansing Foundation

 Initially a theater player, she earned a Tony for her Broadway debut as a free spirit in the drama Butterflies Are Free.
 Ms. Danner has worked consistently in big screen, TV, and on Broadway for many decades, except for a self-imposed hiatus to raise her children Gwyneth and Jake Paltrow with TV-producer husband Bruce Paltrow in the ’80s.
 Of all of her many roles and successes, she has never regarded herself as a “star,” though her work has received much critical acclaim.
 In the 2000’s, at an age when Hollywood is often not kind to female actors, a series of high-profile maternal roles brought her more awards—and more fame—than ever.
 She was charming as Robert De Niro’s wife in the 2000 hit comedy Meet the Parents, and a recurring role as Will’s blueblood mom on Will & Grace earned her a pair of Emmy nods.
 Her part on Huff as the title character’s eccentric mother finally won her industry recognition in the form of two consecutive Emmy Awards.
 She has not slowed down a bit, with role after role coming her way still today.

 Unfortunately her career boom was bittersweet as it coincided with the death of her husband in 2002.
 After the loss of her husband Bruce Paltrow from oral cancer, she became involved with the Oral Cancer Foundation, and partnered with us to form the Bruce Paltrow Oral Cancer Fund.
 In 2005, she filmed a public service announcement that played on TV stations around the country about the risks associated with oral cancer, and through that shared the personal pain associated with the loss of her husband publicly to further awareness of the disease and the need for early detection.
 That PSA tracked 33 million viewer impressions, and was a huge success.
 She continues to donate her time to the foundation, and has appeared on morning talk shows, Katie Couric, and others while also doing print interviews in high profile magazines such as People to further public awareness of the disease and its risk factors.
-Through The Bruce Paltrow Oral Cancer Fund, administered by the Oral Cancer Foundation, she and her family continues to fund and raise awareness for oral cancer issues, particularly those involving communities in which disparities in health care exist.
-The fund has also helped OCF elucidate the roll of HPV in causing the disease, and efforts by her daughter Gwyneth Paltrow have funded the complete rebuild of the OCF web site to a more mobile friendly and content rich experience.
-Her activism and fidelity to the oral cancer cause continue to have profound affects on OCF’s ability to accomplish our missions.
+Through The Bruce Paltrow Oral Cancer Fund, administered by the Oral Cancer Foundation, she and her family continue to fund and raise awareness for oral cancer issues, particularly those involving communities in which disparities in health care exist.
+The fund has also helped OCF elucidate the roll of HPV in causing the disease through its sponsorhip of researchers the foundation is affiliated wth, and efforts by her daughter Gwyneth Paltrow have generated the largest single grants to OCF which have funded, research, PSA productions, and the complete rebuild of the OCF web site to a more mobile friendly and content rich experience.
+Her activism and fidelity to OCF and the oral cancer cause continue to have profound affects on OCF’s ability to accomplish our missions.